-Dear neighbor, Here is the 423rd installment of Decoding Village Agendas to keep Croton residents informed of the actions of the Village Board at their meetings.
+Dear neighbor, Here is the 595thinstallment of Decoding Village Agendas to keep Croton residents informed of the actions of the Village Board at their meetings.
 I continue to add recipients to this email update on agendas so you may be receiving it for the first time.
 I enjoy getting your feedback and hope to continue to hear from you.
 If you do not wish to receive these periodic email updates from me, please reply to this email and your name will be removed from the email list.

-Decoding Village Agendas – November 5, 2018
+Decoding Village Agendas – September 19, 2022

 Regular Meeting of the Village Board